gvincenta/full-stack-developer-challenge/README.md

 ## Book
 Since a Book requires an Author, so, there are 2 sections in a Book's modal:
 - Book : Name, ISBN
-- Author : First Name, Last Name
+- Author : First Name, Last Name.
 Upon adding a book, user can assign an existing author to this book, or add a new author too.
 ## Author
 Author's form contains First Name and Last Name.
 ## Validation
 For simplicity, form is validated only after hitting 'Add' button.
+# Github Branches
+To avoid confusions with other candidates' responses, each branch I have worked onis prefixed with 'gilbert-'.
 # Possible improvements
-- use of redux / xstate when the scale of the app grows significantly bigger.
+- use of [redux](https://redux.js.org/) / [xstate](https://xstate.js.org/) when the scale of the app grows significantly bigger.
 This will avoid the need to pass down loading/success/error states too.
 - we can see repeating patterns of handling loading and error states in templates and useEffect(), which could possibly be refactored with redux / xstate.
 - if we decide to go with the flippable card, a more efficient way to fetch all books with their author details would be required, especially if we are dealing with 100s of books.
-- when dealing with large amount of data, virtualisations would be required and a table view might be more preferable. react-table[https://github.com/tannerlinsley/react-table] is a good package to handle this.
+- when dealing with large amount of data, virtualisations would be required and a table view might be more preferable. [react-table](https://github.com/tannerlinsley/react-table) and [react-virtualized](https://github.com/bvaughn/react-virtualized) are good packages to handle this.
-# Github Branches
-To avoid confusions with other candidates' responses, each branch I have worked onis prefixed with 'gilbert-'.